How Often Does Google Maps Update? When Will it Update Next?

 Understanding Google Maps

 Before delving into how often Google Maps updates, you need to understand how it works—at least a little.
 Google Maps is part of the bigger “Google Earth” program and is the most commonly used part of Google Earth.
 Companies, travel sites, and more attach maps to their websites to show their location and how to get there.
-Google Maps delivers directions to help fulfill your traveling needs.
+Google Maps provides personalized directions to help guide you to your destination.

 When does Google Maps Update?